scheidelg/testwiki/pages/tech_editing/markdown_notes.md

 # Markdown Notes

-This is a collection of notes, tips, and rules for me when using markdown (primarily on this web site with MDwiki).
+This is a collection of markdown notes, tips, and references (primarily for me to use on this web site with MDwiki).

 ## Quick Reference